pelidigatto/portfolio_v2/README.md

 - Fix some visual Bugs
 - Adjust text contrast
-- Use CookieScript and Plauisble only under prod
+- Use CookieScript and Plausible only under prod

 ## 1.2.0